thodges314/project_vivacity/README.md

 There is no authentication being used except for the password protected access to PostgreSQL.
 Had I been creating a two-part system with a developed front-end, I would have used a token system.

 All of the endpoints, except for `/awesome/applicant` return JSON.
-It looks nice in the video because I have an extension to load them.
+They look nice in the video because I have an browser extension to display JSON.

 Testing is performed with `npm run testAll`.
 Because each test mutates the database entries, I wrote a bash script to run each `.test.ts` file separately, with the database being reset beforehand and after each file.
+I considered calling the config bash script using the `beforeAll()` hook, but I already had this running with bash so I just left it.
 If this were in production, we would have a separate prod database from the testing database, but for this project, I'm only using the one database.

 ## Challenges